 Currencies in higher demand tend to be valued higher than those in less demand.

 It’s similar to pop stars.
 Because she’s more in demand, Taylor Swift gets paid more than Pink.
 Same thing with Justin Bieber versus Vanilla Ice.

 The Government: Present and Future

 Instability in the current government or changes to the current administration can have a direct bearing on that country’s economy and even neighboring nations.
-And any impact to an economy will most likely affect exchange rates.
+And any impact on an economy will most likely affect exchange rates.